sabre-io/sabre.io/source/katana/goals.md

 ---
 title: Development goals
 product: katana
 layout: default
 ---

-While sabre/dav has obtained a decent marketshare for cal-, card-, and webdav servers, traditionally it's always been intended to be a development library.
+While [sabre/dav](/dav) has obtained a decent marketshare for CardDAV, CalDAV, and WebDAV servers, traditionally it's always been intended to be a development library.

 Because of this goal, it always had a very high barrier to entry.
 We want to